Tomptez/bibfilter/Readme.md

     git push some_name master

 If there are problems online you might want to read to logs of your running application

+### 3. Restarting the Application

+In case of issues a restart may be necessary

+1. Login to the server using SSH key.
+ a.
+Open command prompt.
+ b.
+Connect to the server by typing (you need to be in the university or be connected to the VPN) ssh nbreznau@134.102.137.46
+ c.
+You might have to enter the password you chose when setting the ssh key up
+2. Restart
+    dokku ps:start bibfilter

     dokku logs my_application_name --tail